 WHEN ARE APPLICATIONS DUE?

 Applications for the following year’s scholarships are accepted from August 1 through October 31.
+Applications for 2021 are not being accepted at this time owing to COVID-19 restrictions.

 HOW DO I APPLY?